stjudecloud/release-python-action/README.md

 - [Poetry] is used for package management.
 - [Conventional commits] are used to describe changes to the project.

+This action will always complete the following tasks, though we may change how it achieves them in future releases.

+- Automate releases to PyPI using conventional commits/semantic releases.
-- You'd like to use [python-semantic-release] to automate semantic releases to PyPI.
+    - Currently [python-semantic-release] is used to achieve this.
+- Automate release to Github using conventional commits/semantic releases.
-- You'd like to use [conventional-github-releaser] for release notes on Github (we've found this to be better than using [python-semantic-release] for this purpose).
+    - Currently [conventional-github-releaser] is used to achieve this (we've) found this to be better than using `python-semantic-release` for this purpose).

 ## Setup